dsuriyaraj/algorithms/README.md

 # Practice
-Try my best to practise
+Try my level best to practise more problems of different scenarios